 Planning a Trip Outside the United States?

-To further protect our Check/Debit Card holders, Mars National Bank has implemented new procedures for card holders traveling outside the United States.
+To further protect our Check/Debit Card holders, Mars Bank has implemented new procedures for card holders traveling outside the United States.
 To use your Check/Debit card while traveling abroad, You Must contact our Electronic Banking experts at 724-625-1555 x226 prior to your trip.
 This applies only to Check/Debit cards.
 ATM and credit card users need not contact us before travel abroad.
 While we know this is an added step in the busy days before a trip, making this call will ensure uninterrupted use of your card and access to your money while you travel.